The oldest public wildflower garden in the United States

 Below: Wood Nettle.
 1st photo shows the upper stem and inflorescence.
 Drawing shows female flower at LL and male flower at LR; from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: 1st photo - the mature female flowers in a cluster; 2nd photo - seeds forming, all at the end of August.
-Note that seeds are not enclosed in a capsule or the flower perianth.
+Note that seeds are not enclosed in a capsule or entirely by the flower perianth.

 Below: Comparison drawings of Wood Nettle and Stinging Nettle.
 Drawings ©Flora of North America.

 Notes: Wood Nettle is indigenous to the Garden area.
 Eloise Butler catalogued it on Sept.
 6, 1907.
 It is native to Minnesota and is found in most counties of the eastern 2/3rds of the state and scattered counties in the western 1/3.
-It is not as widely distributed in Minnesota or in the United States as the more common Stinging Nettle, Urtica dioica L., nor does it have the wealth of practical and medicinal history as does the Stinging Nettle - read about that here.
+It is not as widely distributed in Minnesota or in the United States as the more common Stinging Nettle, Urtica dioica, nor does it have the wealth of practical and medicinal history as does the Stinging Nettle - read about that here.
 In North America it is found in the eastern 2/3rds from the central plains eastward in the U. S. and from Saskatchewan eastward in Canada except in Newfoundland and Labrador.
 L. canadensis is the only species of Laportea found in Minnesota.
 It is host to the caterpillars of several butterflies.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.